-The world is moving towards decentralization with the advent of state-of-the-art Blockchain technology.
+The mainstream businesses are moving towards decentralization with the advent of state-of-the-art Blockchain technology.
 It all started with the emergence of digital currency, Bitcoin, in 2009.
 The pseudonym, Satoshi Nakamoto, envisioned creating the first peer-to-peer electronic cash.
 However, it was hard to realize the potential of the underlying technology at that time.
 People did not think it will have not only been transforming the FinTech industry but many others too, including healthcare, automotive, and more.
 Blockchain has revolutionized essential business operations and processes, such as digital remittances.
 It has paved the way for an entirely new development space with hundreds of business solutions emerging daily.

 Blockchain is a digital distributed cryptographic ledger comprising a series of information blocks linked with each other.
 They form an immutable shared database of information across a network of nodes instead of storing it centrally.
 Each block comes with a specified size limit and can record a small patch of information.
 It happens in chronological order, thus, creating an immutable blockchain.
 Blockchain creates a permanent and tamper-proof record of the stored data.
 The data, once stored on a private/public blockchain database, becomes unalterable for any entity.
 It makes anyone incapable of making any change to information at any point in time without consensus.
 It remains there permanently as a digital record.